HubSpot/Singularity/README.md

 - **owners** (List of strings): A list of emails for the people (developers probably) which are responsible for this deployable item.
 This is a very important piece of information because Singularity will use the emails to send notifications when the relevant mesos tasks fail are get lost with possible directions of what should be done.
 - **daemon** (boolean): This is by default *true* which means that the *deployable item* is either a *web service* or a *worker process*.
 In practice *daemon* set to *true* means that Singularity will try to restart you service / worker whenever it terminates (either gracefully or because of failure).
 So there is no need to specify this if a *web service* or *worker* item is registered.
 It needs to be set to **false** when a *Scheduled CRON Job* or an *On-Demand* process is registered.
 - **instances** (integer): If item is a a *web service* or a *worker process* then the number of identical instances to run can be specified.
 Each instance corresponds a *mesos task* which in turn will result in a *Unix Process* to be spawned by *Singularity Executor* in one of the slaves.
 Default is 1 instance.
 - **rackSensitive** (boolean): This is a setting with a misleading name that should probably be renamed to *failIfNoSeparateRackPerInstance*.
 If the deployable item is a a *web service* or a *worker process* and the number of specified *instances* to run is more than one then setting *rackSensitive* to *true* will instruct Singularity to **FAIL** the deploy if it does not succeed to split the load in different *logical racks*.
 When running in AWS, each *logical rack* could correspond to different *availability zone* (The *rackid* attribute can be used when running the mesos slave process to specify which rack the slave belongs to).
 So for example if 3 instances have been specified and *rackSensitive* is *true* but slaves exist in only two availability zones or slaves are full in capacity in the third availability zone, then the deploy will fail.
-As of now *racksensitive* is set to *true* by default and users with slaves in only one AWS zone should explicitly set it to false if multiple instances are required per deployable item.
+As of now *racksensitive* is set to *true* by default and users with slaves in only one rack (A *DEFAULT* rack is assumed if not explicitly defined during slave start up) should explicitly set it to false if multiple instances are required per deployable item.
 - **loadBalanced** (boolean): If the deployable item is a a *web service* and multiple *instances* have been set then setting *loadBalanced* to *true* instructs Singularity to use the *Load Balancer API* to load balance the instances after they run.
 The *Loab Balancer API* URL / base path is set inside Singularity Configuration file.
 The default is *false*.
 - **schedule** (string).
 The schedule if the deployable item is a *Scheduled CRON Job*, specified in CRON format
 - **numRetriesOnFailure** (integer): This setting is only used for items that their type is *Scheduled CRON Job* and specifies how many times should Singularity try to run the Job if the job fails to start.
 This is useful for jobs with a daily or even more rare schedule and prevents long delays before the job is tried again if it happens for the job to occasionally fail to start.